Philious/dashboard/README.md

 - Add filters for category and availability status, allowing users to select multiple filters at once.
 ✔ Include a sort feature that allows users to sort products by price.
 ✔ Infinite Scrolling or Pagination: Allow users to load additional products as they scroll down (infinite scroll) or add a “Load More” button at the end of the product list.
-x Cache the product data so it doesn’t refetch on re-renders.
+✔ Cache the product data so it doesn’t refetch on re-renders.
 Implement client-side caching.
 ✔ Dark Mode.
 ✔ Write unit tests.